optimizely-solutions/README/README.md

  * Implementation
  * Limitations
  * Support

+NOTE: There is a template available below to help the developer(s) get started.

 Assuming these conditions are satisfied, then the developer(s) can choose to upload this sample to any of Optimizely's public technical resources: